varad/NSIS_SexyLogs/README.md

 # NSIS_SexyLogs
 A set of macros which make logging in NSIS easier.
 It automatically logs date, time and logging level.

+If you log date and time manually without SexyLogs you have to write another two lines of code for every log messge.
+These macros do that work for you behind the scenes and make your code more concise.

 It depends on NSISLog plugin http://nsis.sourceforge.net/NSISLog_plug-in